dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 > The expression does not type-check because the two branches of the `if`
 > expression do not return the same type of value.
 This restriction applies
 > even if the predicate (`True` in this case) can only ever select one branch
-> because import resolution strictly precedes normalization.
+> because type checking strictly precedes normalization.
 >
 > </details>